update/update/support/docs/updaters.md

 | Invoked | Immediately | `.register` deferred (lazy), `.updater` immediately |
 | Run using | [.run](plugins.md#run): all plugins are run at once | `.update`: only specified plugin(s) are run |

-**Which method should I use?**

-In general, it's recommended that you use the `.register` method.
-In most cases update is smart enough to figure out when to invoke updater functions.

-However, there are always exceptions.
-If you create custom code and notice that update can't find the information it needs.
-Try using the `.updater` method to to invoke the function when the updater is registered.

 ## Creating updaters

 An updater function takes an instance of `Update` as the first argument.